t-aggelos/tokiponedo/README.md

 - `mama si wa wiwe taweru na taweru o si tawa tomo jo Anjo` = "Does your mother want to move you to Anjo's house?"
 ### Recursion
 Recursion is a bit tricky; and will be discussed once i update this text.
 For now I advice simply closing your sentences and using anaphora or the demonstrative particle to refer to something in another sentence.
 For example, "I will move to the house that has no doors" could be:

-`mi wa taweru o tomo. tomo ni wa ron na poruta`.
-You could also say it in the inverse order.
+- `mi wa taweru o tomo. tomo ni wa ron na poruta`.

+The above literally translates to `"I moving to house. about this house, (exist) no doors"`, or `"I will move to this house. about doors, (exist) not this house".` A quick reminder of sentence structure; saying the inverse:

-`mi wa taweru o tomo. poruta wa ron na tomo ni `.
-But the order depends on what you want to express.
+- `mi wa taweru o tomo. poruta wa ron na tomo ni `.

-This is also a moment to take a minute and describe how `wa` can also mean "has".
+Would mean that there **are** doors or there **is** a door but they don't exist in *this* house.
+Swapping the subject with the object doesn't result in the same meaning, because the topic now becomes `poruta` and not `tomo ni`.
+Now let's take a minute and describe how `wa` can also mean "has".
 By using `wa`, we're simply implying a relationship between the subject and the predicate.
-The second sentence literally means "in the context of this house, there (exist) no doors".
-Of course 'exist' is implied, ron mostly means *present*
+The second sentence of the first example(`tomo ni wa ron na poruta`) literally means "in the context of this house, there (exist) no doors".
+Of course 'exist' is implied, ron mostly means *present*.
 ## Prepositions
 Prepositions are used to further describe the *manner* of the predicate.
 They indicate information about where, whither, whence, how, or whereby the predicate is performed.
 ### The preposition `tawa`